Complaints under the Council or the Boards and Advisory Committees Code of Conduct

 - If not satisfied with the response received through the above noted informal process, an individual may proceed with a formal complaint through the Integrity Commissioner.

 Any individual who believes that a Member has contravened the Code may make a request (the "Complaint") that the matter be formally reviewed.
-Every Complaint shall be made in writing on the prescribed Complaint Form, submitted to the Office of the Town Clerk, and shall:
+Every Complaint shall be made in writing on the prescribed Complaint Form, submitted to the Integrity Commissioner, and shall: